Skip to content

 Symptom Likely cause

-Invalid redirect URI URI mismatch, trailing slash difference, wrong environment
+Invalid redirect URI URI mismatch, trailing slash difference, wrong environment, or wrong scheme/port

-Missing login option Sign-in method disabled for tenant or organization
+Missing login option Sign-in method disabled for tenant, organization, or deployment

 Silent login fails prompt=none requires an existing session and no interaction